-The Final Scoping will be updated with additional issues raised by I&APs and will contain any new information that may have been generated as a result of this process.
-It will be distributed to the Authorities (DEAT) and key I&APs, and to those individuals who specifically request a copy.
-I&APs will be notified of the availability of the report.
+The Final Scoping was updated with additional issues raised by I&APs and contains any new information that may have been generated as a result of this process.
+The FSR was distributed to the Authorities (DEAT) and key I&APs, and to those individuals who specifically request a copy.
+I&APs were notified of the availability of the report.